Make no mistake. Wiki software is an excellent collaboration tool that allows you to find, share, and store your company information.

 The Biggest Disadvantage…

-Basically, one of the biggest disadvantages to using a wiki is that it’s only easy for people who have previous knowledge of using HTML language.
+Basically, one of the biggest disadvantages of using a wiki is that it’s only easy for people who have previous knowledge of using HTML language.
 If you don’t, you’ll have to learn how to write, edit, format, add images and links using the new editor.

 Many wiki as knowledge base comes with a WYSIWYG editor (What You See Is What You Get), which simplifies things but doesn’t make them smooth as silk.
 The feature is normally a bit buggy, and implementing it can be a challenge for your IT department.